shmh40/website_src/firstsite/content/homepage/about.md

 I may also keep a list of interesting content.
 This always makes me chuckle on other people's websites - why do people want to share the random things *they* think are interesting?

 Actually that sounds [fun](https://shmh40.github.io/sui-generis/).

+## PhD Diaries

+I have recently been reading Alanbrooke's War Diaries.
+While enjoying them, the surprising expressiveness and beauty of the format struck me.
+While happily my circumstances are far less engaging than his, I nevertheless think that writing in this form might be useful one day.
+And so!

 ## Thinking about and working on...